• Home

 CNP Medical Statement Form-Spanish

-3. Video visits will last 30 minutes due to limited computers and limited time allowed on the video platform being used.
+3. Video visits last 30 minutes due to limited computers and limited time allowed on the video platform being used.

 7. Video visiting days are as follows: